 Five ways this Business School event connects you with the professionals

 The business world is always growing and changing, so in order to keep the programs in the Business School at Centennial College current and relevant, we partner with professional business institutions.
-Students can also connect with these institutions to help get their careers rolling once they graduate, and the first ever Professional Association and Academic Partner Night was held this September at our Progress campus’s bridge and Fireside gallery to make that happen.
+Students can also connect with these institutions to help get their careers rolling once they graduate, and the first-ever Professional Association and Academic Partner Night was held this September at our Progress campus’s bridge and Fireside gallery to make that happen.
 The idea was to connect Business School students to these organizations, and the professionals within them.
 It was a new event, but one that will continue to happen each year.
 It’s just one of the many ways Centennial College helps get your career moving by providing you with a direct link to the industry you want to get into.
-Nav Uppal was one of the event’s organizers, and he filled me in on the five biggest reasons students will want to come the event the next time it’s held.
+Nav Uppal was one of the event organizers, and he filled me in on the five biggest reasons students will want to come to the event the next time it’s held.

 1. You get to meet the pros

 Because so many Business School programs are connected to professional organizations, there was a wide variety of professionals represented during the event, including the Chartered Professional Accountants of Canada (CPA), the Supply Chain Management Association of Ontario (SCMAO), the Insurance Institute of Canada (IIC) and others.

 “We had all the partners on the [Progress Campus] bridge,” Nav says, “and as students were leaving or coming to class, they would see that we were set up there, and connect with the association they were interested in.”

 If you’re looking for a way into a career field, making a connection with one of these professionals is a good way to get noticed, get your network started, and get into a career.